Projecting line play — or for our sake — the line’s impact on fantasy scoring — is one of the more challenging tasks in all of DFS.

 While quantitative measures exist, they can be lacking to an extent.
 On the player level, grading services like Pro Football Focus are notoriously challenged with offensive line play.
 It’s difficult to know which member of a line blew an assignment, for example.

 Things are a bit easier on the team level, as assessing the unit’s overall success is more practical.
-Once we get further into the season, I will be heavily leveraging Football Outsiders data, including pressure rate and adjusted line yards.
-Those stats usually need four weeks of data to become matchup-adjusted.
+From Week 5 on, I will be basing these selections almost entirely on Football Outsiders data, including pressure rate and adjusted line yards.

 Strong Offensive Line Matchups

 Detroit Lions OL (#1 in Combined Line Yards, #5 in Combined Sack Rate) vs. Green Bay Packers DL

 The Lions offensive line continues to be a bright spot for the struggling team, ranking third in adjusted line yards and second in adjusted sack rate on the season.
 That stands out this week, in which they take on a Packers team that has struggled to stop the run all season, ranking 31st in adjusted line yards on defense.

 Of course, the problem is the committee nature of Detroit’s running game.
 D’Andre Swift returned to action last week, further complicating the situation.
 Swift had five carries, Jamaal Williams had 10, and two other backs split three carries between them.

 Still, if they’re able to keep things close against the Packers, it could be another good spot for Williams.
 The former Packer averaged over five yards per carry last week and scored two touchdowns.
 That goal-line work makes him especially valuable.